KentBeck/TestDesiderata/index.md

 - [Deterministic](https://www.youtube.com/watch?v=PwWyp-wpFiw) — if nothing changes, the test result shouldn’t change.
 - [Predictive](https://www.youtube.com/watch?v=7o5qxxx7SmI) — if the tests all pass, then the code under test should be suitable for production.

 Some properties support each other.
-Automating tests make them faster to run.
+Automating tests makes them faster to run.

 Some properties interfere with each other.
 Making tests more predictive of production behavior makes them slower.